codechefmarc/localist_drupal/README.md

 1. An optional example migration can be added by opening the "Example Migration" details and clicking on "Create Example".
 2. This will create a content type called `localist_event` and a taxonomy vocabulary called `localist_places`.
-3. It will also override the configuration and add two migrations to the settings: `localist_example_events` and `localist_example_places`.
+3. It will also override this module's configuration and add two migrations to the settings: `localist_example_events` and `localist_example_places`.

 # Running Migrations
 * As long as the "Enable Localist sync" is checked and the all Preflight Checks are green, migrations will run on cron and will sync events roughly every hour.